cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 ```
 <Highlightbox type="note">

-Remember that the `OnRecvPacket` callback writes an acknowledgement as well (we cover the synchronous write ack case).
+Remember that the `OnRecvPacket` callback writes an acknowledgement as well (to cover the synchronous write ack case).

 </Highlightbox>

 ### Acknowledging packets

-Similarly to the `OnRecvPacket` case before, Ignite CLI already had prepared the structure of the `OnAcknowledgementPacket` with the switch statement.
-Again scaffolding the packet adds a case to the switch.
+Similarly to the `OnRecvPacket` case, Ignite CLI already prepared the structure of the `OnAcknowledgementPacket` with the switch statement.
+Again, scaffolding the packet adds a case to the switch:

 ```go
 // @ switch packet := modulePacketData.Packet.(type) in OnAcknowledgmentPacket